Wallingford, Oxfordshire: Sport and leisure

 A number of sports societies, clubs and associations are co-located at the Wallingford Sports Park.
 Wallingford Hockey Club traces its beginnings to 1894 and now comprises nine senior teams as well as the Wallingford Wildcats youth setup.
 Since 1995 the club has been based in the Wallingford Sports Centre.
 Wallingford Town F.C. was founded in 1922 is the local football club.
 They currently play in the Hellenic Football League, and their home games are played at the Wallingford Sports Centre.

 Originally founded in 1967 as Cholsey RFC, the club changed its name to Wallingford Rugby Club when it moved to the Hithercroft sports ground in 1997.
 The club has a senior set up which includes fielding three competitive men's senior teams as a development squad and three women's teams known as the Maidens.
 The club is still headquartered on the Hithercroft which is now known as the Wallingford Sports Park.
 There are two Squash clubs in Wallingford.
 Wallingford Squash Club is in the town centre and the second is located at the Wallingford Sports Park.
 Pétanque Wallingford is based at the Park.
+Wallingford Castle Archers are also based at the Sports Park.

 Rowing

 Wallingford Regatta, formerly the Wallingford Skiff Regatta, was the only organised boating competition in 1949 on the longest stretch of the Thames between locks (Benson to Cleeve Locks).
 It had taken place every year in peacetime since the late 1890s, and there is evidence that it existed as early as 1861.
 In 1949 the regatta committee founded the Wallingford Rowing Club, which started competing in other regattas.
-The regatta was developed as a conventional regatta although it still awards the Wallingford Skiff Regatta Cup.
+The regatta was developed as a conventional regatta, although it still awards the Wallingford Skiff Regatta Cup.
 The town hosts the Wallingford Rowing Club, the Oxford Brookes University Boat Club. and the Oxford University Boat Club.

 The regatta was held on the same reach at Wallingford for most of its existence, but river conditions caused problems, and there was a growing need for larger facilities.
-In 2001 the Regatta moved to a new home at Dorney Lake in Windsor where it is still held.
+In 2001 the Regatta moved to a new home at Dorney Lake near Windsor where it is still held.
 The event is the largest single day rowing regatta in the UK.
 In 2008 the new Oxford University Boat Club opened in Wallingford.
 Located on the site of the disused Wallingford marina on the Thames Path, the building designed by Tuke Manton Architects LLP replaced the club's historic home on the Isis, which was destroyed by fire in 1999.